 - Fit thermostats and controls to make your existing system more efficient.

 - Replace your system with an efficient boiler system.

 Non-standard heating systems

-Radiators or storage heaters provide the main heating in the vast majority of houses in the UK.
-However, a number of different technologies can be used instead, or in addition to, including underfloor heating, solid fuel stoves, range cookers, open fires, electric fires and gas fires.
+Radiators or storage heaters provide heating in the vast majority of houses in the UK.
+However, a number of alternative technologies can be used, or in addition to, including underfloor heating, solid fuel stoves, range cookers, open fires, electric fires and gas fires.